bushrascode/CKAD-Exercises/4-app-config-and-security/c. request-limits-quotas.md

-**2. Create a ResourceQuota that sets the following hard limits for the 'test-quota' namespace: cpu: 5, memory: 5Gi, and Pods: 2**
+**2. Create a ResourceQuota that sets the following hard limits for the <code>test-quota</code> namespace: cpu: 5, memory: 5Gi, and Pods: 2**

 <details><summary>Solution</summary>